syncfusion-content/javascript-docs/js/api/ejSchedule.md

 * false

-When set to true, enables the context menu options available for the Scheduler cells and appointments.
+When set to true, enables the context menu options available for the Schedule cells and appointments.

 #### Example